 Log Negotiated Hospital Payments

-After adjusting for zip code, year, surgery, surgery setting, and observable patient, hospital, and county characteristics, we estimated that payments for inpatient common procedures were 39% higher at CH-A than at NCH and 2% lower at CH-B than NCH.
+After adjusting for zip code, year, month, surgery, surgery setting, and observable patient, hospital, and county characteristics, we estimated that payments for inpatient common procedures were 39% higher at CH-A than at NCH and 2% lower at CH-B than NCH.
 Payments for outpatient common procedures were 34% higher at CH-A than at NCH and 3% higher at CH-B than NCH.
 Inpatient and outpatient appendectomy, humerus fracture repair, and tonsillectomy payments were higher at CH-A than NCH.
 Inpatient appendectomy, humerus fracture repair, and tonsillectomy payments were lower at CH-B than NCH.
 Outpatient appendectomy, humerus fracture repair, and tonsillectomy payments were higher at CH-B than NCH (Table 3).

 DISCUSSION